brettkromkamp/awesome-knowledge-management/README.md

 * [Sigma](http://sigmajs.org/) is a JavaScript library dedicated to (network) graph drawing
 * [Cytoscape.js](https://js.cytoscape.org/) is a graph theory (network) library for visualisation and analysis
 * [Alchemy.js](https://graphalchemist.github.io/Alchemy/#/) is a graph drawing application built almost entirely in [D3.js](https://d3js.org/)
-* [GoJS](https://gojs.net/latest/samples/index.html) is a JavaScript and TypeScript library for building interactive diagrams and graphs
+* [GoJS](https://gojs.net/latest/samples/index.html) is a **commercial** JavaScript and TypeScript library for building interactive diagrams and graphs
 * [Treant.js](http://fperucic.github.io/treant-js/) is a SVG-based JavaScript library for for visualization of tree diagrams
+* [JavaScript InfoVis Toolkit](https://philogb.github.io/jit/index.html) provides tools for creating interactive data visualizations for the web
+* [Treeviz](https://github.com/PierreCapo/treeviz) is a JavaScript library to represent tree diagrams with the ability to handle dynamic data flows

 ### APIs